 B. Draw a background region (ROI) in the center of the slice as shown here (diameter = 6 to 7 cm).
 Small variations in size or location of this ROI are not important.
 Next draw an ROI just inside the largest hot cylinder found in the slice (the ROI is shown in white over the 25 mm cylinder).

 C. Place copies of the smaller ROI (as shown in B) over the other visible objects in the phantom slice as shown here.
 The ROIs should be inside the Teflon, water, and air regions.
+All ROIs should be 25 mm in diameter.
 Note that all four of the hot cylinders may not be observed; only the visible cylinders require ROIs.
-Make a hard copy of the final ROIs.
+Make a screen capture of the final ROIs with SUV values.

 Images for Submission

 Transaxial Slices for Phantom Scan: Prepare images that show all of the transaxial slices (1 cm thick) of the phantom.
 This should include the rod portion of the phantom.
 Submitted images must be in DICOM format.
 (DICOM screen capture is not allowed).